spaul1042/React-Flow-Functionality-Improvement/README.md

 ### Features added

-1) Connections between parallel branches is not allowed, if you try to do so , you will recieve an alert message!
+1) Only, convergence at circular nodes is allowed.
+Apart from this, connections between parallel branches is not allowed, if you try to do so , you will recieve an alert message!
-2) The leaf nodes are labelled with parallel end tags with their unique branch ids: You may see changing the label of leaf nodes if you try to connect two nodes, delete a node or drag a node
+2) The leaf nodes are labelled with parallel end tags with their unique branch ids: You may see changing the label of leaf nodes if you try to connect two nodes or delete a node
 3) If you click on "Equispace Nodes" button, all the parallel nodes at the same level will get equispaced and centered.
 4) Sliders are provided so that you can change the horizontal and vertical spacing between nodes, before equispacing them.
 5) Enhanced the UI appearance of the application

 ### things to keep in mind while testing the application
-1) You can try creating multiple connected components, where each component must be a tree, any invalid connection will give you an alert.
+1) You can try creating multiple connected components, where each component must be a graph with convergence allowed only at circular nodes, any invalid connection will give you an alert.
 2) The root node of any flowchart(tree) should be at the top.
 You can drag any node to the top if you want it to be the root node.

 ### `npm test`